-Solvency II: The Company's governance arrangements, policies, procedures, practices and standards are aligned in accordance with the key Solvency II requirements.
-As at 31 December 2017, the Company's SCR coverage ratio is at 199% and the MCR coverage ratio is at 122%.
+Solvency II: The Company is compliant with the Law 4364/2016 with regards to Solvency II.
+The Company's governance arrangements, policies, procedures, practices and standards are aligned in accordance with the key Solvency II requirements.
+As at 31 December 2018, the Company's SCR coverage ratio is at 220% and the MCR coverage ratio is at 130%.